mino29/arch-i3/README.md

 - [ ] reduce or eliminate transparency in custom rofi theme
 - [ ] volumne changing is bit laggy
+- [ ] reduce the footprint of clash/clash-verge/clash-for-windows
+- [ ] configure all color in one place for easy configurability
 - [ ] laptop don't got go sleep when lid closed
 - [ ] setup functional rofi powermenu
 - [ ] setup rofi/buku_run with a proper theme